The-Life/hello-world-1/README.md

 100%.you can use AdView Auction Ads.
 Generally recommended number of platforms is 1-3.

 ***Image to be inserted ***
-1. Homepage -> Android SDK download,or APP management -> Down-
-load Android SDK,can get AdView SDK package, including text and Demo;
+1. Homepage -> Android SDK download,or APP management -> Download Android SDK,can get AdView SDK package, including text and Demo;